 Discography: Jen has kickstarted two projects — her first EP in May 2012 and her latest LP “Overgrown” (2014), which found huge independent success.
 Both projects debuted at #15 on the iTunes Singer/Songwriter chart for two consecutive weeks.
 Her album raised over double the funds requested to create it and sold over 3,000 digital units the first year after its release.
 Since 2012, she’s shared the stage with many well known acts, including Passenger, Stu Larsen, Mayday Parade, Paleface, Lily & Madeline, Kopecky, Girltalk, and Shovels & Rope.

 So, what’s next?
-2016 was a busy year for Jen.
-Most of her days were spent bustling downtown into Washington, D.C. to do work in public affairs and engage in various forms of activism.
-At night, Jen holed up in the studio, writing and producing her upcoming LP with Jake Vicious at House Studio.
+Jen spent 2016 holed up in the studio, writing, and producing a series of singles with Jake Vicious at House Studio, which are the series single releases from 2017: Down, My Type, One Ride.
 The first collaboration between Jake and Jen was the single “Bullshit” – a grunge-pop feminist mantra about losing your shit over a cup of coffee mid-meeting – off of the studio’s collab album #5149.
-After racking up over 125,000 plays on Soundcloud, “Bullshit” was chosen as the theme song for “Uninterrupted”, a new podcast from Women’s Health that hosts experts, activists, celebrities, doctors, and more to talk about the political and social issues that matter most to women.
+After racking up over 150,000 plays on Soundcloud, “Bullshit” was chosen as the theme song for “Uninterrupted”, a new podcast from Women’s Health that hosts experts, activists, celebrities, doctors, and more to talk about the political and social issues that matter most to women.

-For now, Jen is dropping singles all spring.
-She self describes the collection of singles as, “the kind of songs I wish fourteen-year-old me would have heard on the radio.
-Then I would have known others like me existed.”
+Jen says the 2017 tunes are: “the kind of songs I wish fourteen-year-old me would have heard on the radio.
+Then I would have known others like me existed.
+THE WEIRDOS!”